aws/chalice/docs/source/api.rst

    This class represents a chalice application.
 It provides:

    * The ability to register routes using the :meth:`route` method.
-   * Within a few function, the ability to introspect the current request using the ``current_request`` attribute which is an instance of the :class:`Request` class.
+   * Within a view function, the ability to introspect the current request using the ``current_request`` attribute which is an instance of the :class:`Request` class.